SUNDAY NOV. 5 MARKS THE END OF DAYLIGHT SAVINGS TIME

 Last year, 2,560 people died in structure fires, according to the National Fire Protection Association (NFPA).
 Three out of five fire deaths occurred in homes without a working smoke detector, the NFPA says.

 At a minimum, residential structures should have one smoke detector on each floor, including the basement and attic.
-Ideally, a smoke detectors should also be placed in each sleeping area as well.
+Ideally, smoke detectors should also be placed in each sleeping area as well.

 Change the batteries in each detector twice a year.
 Importantly, don’t depend on the smoke detector beeps to alert you it is not working.
 To keep your family safe, give smoke detectors a quick check each month.
 The staff at Delco Alarm Systems can instruct you how to use canned smoke to make sure all detectors are in working order.